ryanq47/WhisperNet/GUI/refactor_notes.md

 //Ideas of above:
  - One of these "vessels" get sent out each beacon.
 Any commands queued in that time will get packaged, and sent in this vessel.
 Those are then run, and sent back with responses.
 Then beacon reaches out again, and so on, until it is killed.

+ Also, differnt "things" or commands or sub comands:

+ {"Action":"powershell", "executable":"ps.exe", "command":"net user /domain add bob", }, //add individual ID?
+TLDR: Need a way to know which response goes from which action upon sending back.

+Those above.
+One for each relevant item:
+ - ListenerHttpCommandSync (commands to HTTP listeners, createone for each listener tyoe)
+ - Actions: Actions to run on host

+Figure out a way to document that, all using the transport vessel.
+This allows for one transport vessel, with mutliple types of data per transmission.
+Draw it out